gabripo/easyrag/README.md

 4. If the documents have been already analyzed, then the following queries after the first one are faster (TLDR: the Chroma database is loaded and not re-generated).
 5. Only `.pdf` documents are supported. `.xls` and other spreadsheet files may come soon...
 6. The GUI is not the best on earth, I know...
 I used `pysimplegui` to have more free time to develop the backend.
+7. The prompts after the very first one consider the entire history of messages - the previous queries and answers.

 # Contacts
 1. Do you want to contact me about collaborations?
 Write me to gabriele.giardino.ing@gmail.com